 This page explains the methodology behind the different metrics featured in the central bank digital currency (CBDC) tracker, the human rights and civil liberties concerns described, the details around the overall design of the tracker, and what to expect next.
 As a general note across all metrics, anywhere that says "N/A" means that there is no applicable data or no data available.
 These absences can be due to the unique nature of some areas, delays in reporting, or difficulties collecting consistent data.

 Options include Launched, Pilot, Research, and None.
 While other trackers offer more indicators (e.g., proof of concept, development, inactive, etc.), those were ultimately considered a distraction for this tracker.
 A CBDC is considered launched once it is available to the public.
 That includes cases labeled as pilots if those pilots involve participation by the public (e.g., see China, India, and the like).
 A CBDC is in the pilot phase when countries announce that they have begun building CBDCs for limited and closed tests within an experimental environment.
 A CBDC is in the research phase once government officials announce initiatives, demonstrate consideration, or publish research.
-If no information is available or countries choose to do nothing, then they are marked as having no activity to note there is nothing going on.
+If no information is available or countries choose to do nothing, then they are marked as having no activity to note there is either nothing going on or no public information regarding what is going on.

 While there are different variations available, this indicator is condensed to retail and wholesale CBDCs based on the end user.
 Models are only noted for CBDCs that have been launched.